kevinsawade/kevinsawade/README.md

 My name is **Kevin Sawade**.
 I am a theoretical chemist, currently in the final year of my PhD.

 I am happy to have been able to combine my passion in chemistry and data science during my education.
-I

 # Education 🎓